Influence maximization by rumor spreading on correlated networks through community identification: Results and discussion

-For non-correlated and assortative networks (see Fig.~\ref{fig:resArtf}(d),(e) and (f)), selecting the central nodes by considering the communities or the whole network lead to the lowest $\sigma(\Sd)$ and the propagation influence is even worse than the uniform selection of seeds (see the curves for the random case).
-This effect is also due to the interaction between the initial spreaders.
+For non-correlated and assortative networks (please, see Section~\ref{sec:Method} for network correlation definitions), selecting the central nodes by considering the whole network leads to the lowest relative size of the outbreak ($\Inf(\Sd) - |\Sd|/N$) and the results are worse than the uniform selection of seeds (see the curves of random in Fig.~\ref{fig:resArtf}(c), (g), (h) and Fig.~\ref{fig:resArtfAnnex}(b)).
+This happens because hubs are placed in the same community and, therefore, there is a large number of interactions between the initial spreaders, reducing the rumor propagation.
+The artificial BA networks considered are less modular than real-world networks (see Table~\ref{tab:basesUtilizadas}), which makes the algorithm by communities performing worse than the greedy seed selection.

-We also observe in Fig.~\ref{fig:resArtf} that the selection according to communities yields similar results for all centrality measures considered.
+Additionally, in Fig.~\ref{fig:resArtf}, we observe that the selection according to communities yields similar results for all centrality measures considered.
 The same happens to the selection according to global centrality (best-ranked approach).
-Thus, the selection of different centrality measures does not affect the prediction of the fraction of influenced nodes significantly.
-This can be explained by the high correlation between degree, PageRank and betweenness centrality in BA networks.
+Thus, the selection among the centrality measures does not affect the prediction of the fraction of influenced nodes significantly.
+This can be explained by the high correlation between degree, PageRank and betweenness centrality in scale-free networks, which have been reported as producing statistical similar results in other domains~\cite{Schoch_2017,Vega-Oliveros2019b}.
+However, one could consider more elaborated centrality measures that outperform heuristic methods in the identification of influential nodes~\cite{Vega-Oliveros2019b, Chen2019, Tixier2019arxiv, LU20161, ZHOU201969,arnaudon2019graph}.
+For instance, combining local topology information into a multi-centrality index~\cite{Vega-Oliveros2019b}; synthesizing local features and spreading influence in a fusion~\cite{Chen2019} or multiscale~\cite{arnaudon2019graph} index; or combining a node centrality from perturbed versions of the network~\cite{Tixier2019arxiv}.

-Comparing all the cases and the whole interval of seed selection, we observe that the propagation of information is enhanced in networks with higher degree-degree correlations.
-However, when the number of seeds corresponds to less than 10\% of the network, the highest number of informed nodes is obtained in disassortative networks.
-Thus, the reach of a rumor depends on the level of network assortativity, the method for selecting the initial spreaders and the number of seeds.
-This result was not expected, since the number of infected nodes should always increase with the number of seeds.
-This is approximately observed for the uniform selection of initial spreaders, without considering the network topology.
+Previous results suggest that the reach of the rumor depends on the network assortativity and community organization, the method for selecting the initial spreaders, and the number of seeds.
+For instance, in \ref{sec:appendixA} we have different results among the methods in two networks with similar structural properties, but opposite degree-degree correlation.
+Another example is the greedy approach in Fig.~\ref{fig:resArtf}(e), which could not follow the growing behavior of the higher ranking strategy.
+This dependency is not expected, since the number of infected nodes should always increase with the number of seeds.
+The before is approximately observed in the linear behavior for the uniform selection of initial spreaders, without considering the network topology.